Close Menu

 Converted to fiat

-Spendl Money has a partnership with Access Bank South Africa through PayAccSys that allows cryptocurrencies to be converted into fiat currency when a payment is made.
+Spendl Money has partnered with PayAccSys, which in turn partners with Access Bank South Africa.
+Spendl handles the cryptocurrency aspects of transactions while its partners handle the fiat portion.
 When Spendl users travel overseas, they are given the option of converting their crypto to rand first and then to local currency, or to make a direct conversion to local currency at the point of sale.

 The Spendl debit card supports chip-Pin, tap-to-pay and magstripe payment processing and can be added to digital wallets like Samsung Pay and Google Pay.
 Van der Spuy said integration with Apple Pay is proving to be difficult, but the company is developing a virtual card facility that will act as a workaround to the problem.